Baronno/Medapp/README.md

  mongodb

- the datebase used. the databaser has been used to store the data of our project.
+ The datebase used. the database has been used to store the data of our project.

  express,node.js

- dependency and the backend.
+ It's for dependency and the backend.
 By using express and node.js, we can use the express to excute the http operation such as get, post, use and update.
 It allows us to receive the input from the front-end and give the dealed infromation to the front-end.
 On the other hand, it also connected to the database.

  ## Deployment
  This application can be deployed on the AWS platform.